gastonioter/fullhtmlcss/README.md

-# HTML & CSS projects
+# Pure Web Development

+## HTML, CSS & JS from scratch

-The folders inside this repo contains a website for a specefic use-case.
+The folders inside this repo contains a landing page or website.
+I use this repo to explore my ideas and prove my web developement and design skills in vanilla HTML, CSS and JS.

-I didn't design the website but I did the development.
-I get inspired of others designs.
+Most of the desing of the projects are created by myself, and in other cases a use created desings to customize them

+As the project grows i use a build proccess to minification, transpiling, etc